Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: A modular and scalable framework for Natural Gradient Descent

-\paragraph{Adaptation of the regularization parameter $\mu$} The regularization parameter $\mu > 0$ is crucial for numerical stability and for mitigating the slow initial convergence typical of quasi-second-order methods like NGD.
-Prior works proposed heuristics that adapt $\mu$ dynamically \cite{bonfanti_challenges_2024,gavin_levenberg-marquardt_2019} or decrease it with the loss \cite{zeinhofer_unified_2024}, so that early iterations mimic gradient descent and gradually shift to NGD near a local minimum.
-We instead propose a heuristic based on numerical rank of $(\mG(\vtheta) + \mu \mI)$.
+The regularization parameter $\mu > 0$ is crucial for ensuring numerical stability and mitigating the slow initial convergence typical of quasi-second-order methods like NGD.
+Prior works have proposed heuristics that adapt $\mu$ dynamically \cite{bonfanti_challenges_2024,gavin_levenberg-marquardt_2019} or decrease it proportionally with the loss \cite{zeinhofer_unified_2024}, allowing early iterations to mimic gradient descent before gradually shifting to NGD near a local minimum.
+We instead propose a heuristic based on the numerical rank of $\mG(\vtheta)$.